SEED-platform/seed/docs/source/time_series.rst

 .. note::
-    Kairos use port 8013 as default
+    KairosDB use port 8013 as default

 Database Updates
 ^^^^^^^^^^^^^^^^